General Description of the Instrument

 For optimum noise performance and efficiency in short exposures either multiple non-destructive readout of the array (NDSTARE) or a single read mode (STARE) can be used.
 The array can also be read in synch with the chopper.
 Chopping often is employed when observing at medium resolution at thermal wavelengths (beyond the K window).

 The instrument has a calibration unit, containing a black-body source for flat-fielding and argon, krypton, and xenon arc lamps for wavelength calibration.
-Six broad band filters continuously cover the wavelength band 0.95-5.4um.
-CVFs serve as order-blockers for the echelle.
-Spectropolarimetry is available with CGS4 at all wavelengths but not with the echelle.
+Five broad band filters continuously cover the wavelength band 0.95-5.4um.
+Longward of 1.3um, CVFs serve as order-blockers for the echelle.
+Shortward of 1.3um, narrow band filters (1.083um, 1.233um, 1.257um, 1.282um), allow echelle observations at important wavelengths.
+Spectropolarimetry is available with CGS4 at all wavelengths.